civic-data-design-lab/16_11.S947/week9/09_part2_front_end_environments.md

 Object properties, and objects themselves, can be stored stored and accessed for later use using variables.

+Try typing *car.start*.
+You should get confirmation your car started.
+This is a function stored as a property.
+What is a function?
+We'll get to that soon, let's talk more about our variables.

 #### Variables

 Variables are containers that hold data values, simple or complex, that can be referred to later in your code, much like algebra.
 For example, in order to fully instantiate the Leaflet map object, we have to use our script to create an object that will hold the Leaflet map object.
 The map object creates a map, but to put in our page, we need to create another object that will contain the map that is created.
 To do this, we use a [variable](http://www.w3schools.com/js/js_variables.asp).